UBC-MDS/punisheR/README.md

 ## Vignette

-For a more comprehensive guide of PunisheR, you can read the vignette [here](vignettes/punisheR.md) or the html version [here](https://s3-us-west-2.amazonaws.com/punisherpkg/punisheR.html).
+For a more comprehensive guide of PunisheR, you can read the vignette [here](vignettes/punisheR.md).